-You will not see a preliminary score at the end of your exam at the test center.
 ARRT does not release scores to state candidates.
-Your score information is forwarded to your state licensing agency, which in turn determines your pass/fail status and notifies you of your official pass/fail status.
-Contact your state licensing agency - not ARRT - if you have not received your scores within four weeks.
+Your score information is forwarded to your state licensing agency, which determines your pass/fail status and notifies you of your official pass/fail status.
+Contact your state licensing agency - not ARRT - if you have not received your results within four weeks.